-Current ANALOG number is displayed, use the - and + keys to cycle through existing inputs.
-Pressing this softkey will return the prompt ???? allowing the number keys to add a new input, or go to an existing one.
-See note 1
+- 1. Current ANALOG number is displayed, use the and + keys to cycle through existing inputs.
+Pressing this softkey will return the prompt "? ??? allowing the number keys to add a new input, or go to an existing one.
+0 - 2.
 Pressing this softkey toggles through the available analog types.
 Pressing the ENTER key will store the selection that is displayed.
-See note 2

-3. To replace the GROUP number displayed, press the GROUP softkey, and enter a new group number using the number keys.
-An input can only control a single GROUP of relays or dimmers.

-4. Press the TIMECLIT softkey to automatically reverse the On action of an input.
-A him prompt will appear requesting a time out in hours and minutes, allowing a value of 00:01 through 99:99 to be entered.
+2 - 3.
+To replace the GROUP number displayed, press the GROUP softkey, and enter a new group number using the number keys.
+An input can only control a single GROUP of relays or dimmers. - 4.
+Press the TIMEOUT softkey to automatically reverse the On action of an input.
+A "hall a min" prompt will appear requesting a time out in hours and minutes, allowing a value of 00:01 through 99:99 to be entered.

+ANALOG = 0101TYPE = Inverted\GROUP = 0117 TIMEOUT = No

-- When adding or removing inputs, a prompt will be returned requesting a series, for example \$\tilde{\pi} 1 \tilde{\pi} 1 \tilde{\ - The selections available for the TYPEs are Variable for use with analog inputs which control lights proportionally (typical for dimmer slider operation), Inverted for use with analog inputs which turn off lights as their voltage increases (typical photocell operation), or Disabled to eliminate the ability of the controller to recognize this input. - A value of 00:00 indicates that the On action of this input will not be automatically reversed.
+- When adding or removing inputs, a prompt will be returned requesting a series, for example "VIVI - ????".
+To enter a single item, press the ENTER key three times after adding the number.
+To enter or remove a series of relays or groups, add the last item number in the series, press ENTER key twice again to confirm, or BACK to cancel.
+Analog inputs, which do not match the hardware configuration, will not be accepted. - The selections available for the TYPEs are "Variable" for use with analog inputs which control lights proportionally (typical for dimmer slider operation), "Inverted" for use with analog inputs which turn off lights as their voltage increases (typical photocell operation), or "Disabled" to eliminate the ability of the controller to recognize this input. - A value of 00:00 indicates that the On action of this input will not be automatically reversed.
 The Timeout does not affect the Off action of the input.

-START...
-PROGRAMMING...INPUTS...ANALOG...
-(CONTINUED)

-5. Current ANALOG number is displayed, use the and + keys to cycle through existing inputs.

-Press the WARN softkey to blink the lights prior to their timeout.
-An "mm" prompt will appear requesting a time in minutes, allowing a value of 01 through 99 to be entered.
-This value must be less than the timeout value.
-See note 1

-7. Press the HIGH SET softkey to change the upper limit of this input.
-See note 2
+- 5. Current ANALOG number is displayed, use the and + keys to cycle through existing inputs. • - 6.
+Press the ⋈△RN softkey to blink the lights prior to their timeout.
+An "mm" prompt will appear requesting a time in minutes, allowing a value of 01 through 99 to be This value must be less than the timeout value.
+0 - 7.
+Press the HIGH SET softkey to change the upper limit of this input.
+2 - 8.
 Press the LOW SET softkey to change the lower limit of this input.
-See note 2 and note 3
+2 3 - 9.
 Press the PRIORITY softkey to change the priority of this input.
-Select LUM if this switch's OFF action should be disabled by normal events such as schedules.
-See note 6 on page 36 for priority details.

-10. Press the LOGGING softkey to enable or disable logging for this input.

-LOG INPUT that is displayed.
+Select LOW if this switch's OFF action should be disabled by normal events such as schedules.
+See 6 on page 26 for priority details. - 10.
+Press the REMOVE softkey to remove the ANALOG INPUT that is displayed.

-PRIORITY = Normal
+ANALOG = 0101WARN = No\ HIGH SET = 15\ LOW SET = 05\

-LOGGING = YES REMOVE = 0101
+PRIORITY = NormalLOGGING = YES\ REMOVE = 0101